spjhon/Doc-Knowledge/knowledge/javascript/glosary.md

 **callbacks** A callback is a function that you write and then pass to some other function.

 **Promises** a core language feature designed to simplify asynchronous programming.

+- Lo que busco con las herramientas aprendidas:  content-driven e-commerce platform with a focus on SEO and content marketing.